brandon-gs/storymash-api/README.md

 - [ ] Test what happend when a user is logged an the account is deleted

+# Pre MVP But not required

+- [ ] Write tests for all the story endpoints

 # After MVP

 - [ ] Make point system for every interaction